anirudhs001/3D-ObjectDetection/README.md

 # 3DObjectDetection
-Expermients for 3D Object Detection
+Jupyter Notebooks with experiments on 3D Object Detection